In this post:

 Dutch buckets for nutrient hogs and large crops

-Tomatoes have traditionally been the most popular crop for Dutch buckets, and in fact most commercial hydroponic tomatoes are produced this way.
+Tomatoes have traditionally been the most popular crop for Dutch buckets, and in fact, most commercial hydroponic tomatoes are produced this way.
 Dutch buckets allow tomato farmers to grow large vining varieties and train them up from the bucket.
-This can be a fairly efficient use of space, since the tomatoes are using a large portion of the volume of the growing space.
+This can be a fairly efficient use of space since the tomatoes are using a large portion of the lower growing space.

 Variations on design

-Media type: Though the most popular Dutch bucket media is vermiculite, other medias like
+Media type: Though the most popular Dutch bucket media is vermiculite, other media like hydroton or crushed granite may be used.
+Choose a media that will work for you.
+(Learn about the different types of media here.)

 Growers should choose a number of buckets, media type, and know where to get components before they start building.
 The last (and most important) decision to make is the drainage setup.

-Flow to waste drains solution out of the system and away – forever.
-This option is more
+Flow-to-waste drains solution out of the system and away—forever.
+This option is more wasteful, but much simpler in terms of nutrient balancing.

 The more conservative drainage option is to run your Dutch buckets on a recirculating system.
 In a recirculating system, the buckets are irrigated and drain into a return line, a PVC line at a tilt that brings water back to the reservoir for reuse.
 (This is the type of system in the video below.)

-Once identifying low nutrients, growers can adjust nutrients individually.
-This entails using a multiple part solution (some growers have solutions with as many as 11 parts
+Once low nutrients are identified, growers can adjust nutrients individually.
+This entails using a multiple part solution (some growers have solutions with as many as 11 parts) and can get quite complicated.
+We don’t recommend doing this without taking a course on nutrients!

-The trouble of balancing nutrients is why many Dutch bucket growers use a recirculating system and refill the system every few weeks.
+The trouble with balancing nutrients is why many Dutch bucket growers use a recirculating system and refill it every few weeks.

 Let’s learn how to build a simple recirculating Dutch bucket system.